rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

 ---
 layout: post
-title: "AWS Lambda Custom Runtime for PHP: A Practical Example"
+title: "AWS Lambda custom runtime for PHP: A practical example"
-ogTitle: "AWS Lambda Custom Runtime for PHP: A Practical Example"
+ogTitle: "AWS Lambda custom runtime for PHP: A practical example"
 metaDescription: Learn how to build an example PHP runtime using the new AWS Lambda custom runtime API and layering capabilities.
 ogDescription: Learn how to build an example PHP runtime using the new AWS Lambda custom runtime API and layering capabilities.
 ogImage: https://657cea1304d5d92ee105-33ee89321dddef28209b83f19f06774f.ssl.cf1.rackcdn.com/og-image-f359598a46bb89db815e4f1cc496ea40f98dc9477c0a4af5c6b57e019d94d6f6.png